Mykrobe-tools/mykrobe-atlas/docs/desktop.md

 * `desktop-package` builds and packages a standalone app inside the `desktop/releases` folder.
 At this stage the app is a folder full of files.

-* `desktop-dist` takes the folder(s) created by `desktop-package` and combines into single individual self-contained apps / images / installers for specified platforms, signed and ready for distribution.
+* `desktop-dist [--skip-notarize]` takes the folder(s) created by `desktop-package` and combines into single individual self-contained apps / images / installers for specified platforms, signed and ready for distribution.
+Add `--skip-notarize` to skip the Mac notiarize step.

 ### Production build for current platform